 According to one 2015 study, both high and low levels of A1C are linked to an increased risk of cardiovascular disease in the Japanese population without diabetes.

 The data of this study support the notion that too high or too low A1C levels might be markers for recognizing people with elevated health risks.

 A normal fasting blood glucose might not dismiss the possibility of this chronic disease.

 Nowadays the main use of the A1C tests is for screening and diagnosis of prediabetes.
 Since it doesn’t need fasting, the test can be part of the overall screening of blood.
 The blood sugar criteria or the A1C might give the diagnosis for these two conditions.

-The blood sugar criteria might either be blood sugar level measure after a 2 hours blood sugar value after consuming 75 g of sugar or after an overnight fast.
+The blood sugar criteria might either be blood sugar level measured after a 2-hour blood sugar value after consuming 75 g of sugar or after an overnight fast.

 As a matter of fact, the IDF, ADA, and the EASD recommend that this test should be the main test used in order to diagnose type 2 diabetes and prediabetes.